Ric Weiland

-Richard William "Ric" Weiland (April 21, 1953 - June 24, 2006) was a software developer, programmer and philanthropist.
-He was the second employee at Microsoft Corporation, joining the company during his final year at Stanford University.
-At 35, he left Microsoft to focus his time on investment management and philanthropy, becoming a quiet but well-respected donor to the LGBTQ social justice movement, the environment, health and human services, and education.
-After his death, the Chronicle of Philanthropy called Weiland's bequest the 11th largest charitable gift in the nation with more than $165 million distributed between 20 nonprofit beneficiaries.
+Richard William "Ric" Weiland (April 21, 1953 - June 24, 2006) was a software developer, programmer, and philanthropist.
+He was the second employee at Microsoft Corporation, joining the company during his final year at Stanford University in Stanford, California.
+At 35, he left Microsoft focusing on working in investment management and philanthropy.
+He was a quiet but well-respected donor to the LGBTQ social justice movement, the environment, health and human services, and education.
+After his death, the Chronicle of Philanthropy said Weiland had given the 11th largest charitable amount in the nation with more than $165 million distributed between 20 nonprofit beneficiaries.

 Early life

-Weiland was a high-school classmate and friend of Paul Allen, with whom he created the Lakeside Programmers Group at Lakeside School, a preparatory school in Seattle, Washington.
-Weiland, Allen, Bill Gates, and Gates' childhood best friend Kent Evans were involved with the Computer Center Corporation, using their PDP-10.
-They worked together to create a payroll program in COBOL for a company in Portland, Oregon, and wrote scheduling software for Lakeside School.
+Weiland was a high-school classmate and friend of Paul Allen.
+They created the Lakeside Programmers Group at Lakeside School, a preparatory school in Seattle.
+Weiland, Allen, Bill Gates, and Gates' childhood best friend Kent Evans were involved with the Computer Center Corporation working with a PDP-10.
+They created a payroll program in COBOL for a company in Portland, Oregon and wrote scheduling software for Lakeside School.

 Microsoft

 Allen and Gates hired Weiland in 1975, the same year they founded Microsoft in Albuquerque.
 As one of only five employees, Weiland was a lead programmer and developer for the company's BASIC and COBOL language systems.

-After a couple of semesters at Harvard Business School, in 1976–77, he rejoined Microsoft and became the project leader for Microsoft Works.
-He was described by Allen as a "brilliant programmer" and a key contributor to the company's success.
+After a couple of semesters at Harvard Business School in Cambridge, Massachusetts, in 1976–77, he rejoined Microsoft becoming the project leader for Microsoft Works.
+Allen said Weiland was a "brilliant programmer" and a key contributor to the company's success.

 Philanthropy

-During his life, Weiland was a donor to more than 60 nonprofit organizations and distributed an estimated $21.5 million, primarily between 1996 and 2006.
-His largest gift was to establish an endowed chair in his mother's name at Stanford - the Martha Meier Weiland professorship in the School of Medicine.
+Weiland was a donor to more than 60 nonprofit organizations and distributed an estimated $21.5 million, primarily between 1996 and 2006.
+His largest gift was to establish an endowed chair in his mother's name at Stanford-the Martha Meier Weiland professorship in the School of Medicine.
 He was influential as an active member of the Northwest gay community.
-During his time as a volunteer on the Pride Foundation's board of directors from 1997 to 2001, he helped win the fight to get General Electric to include sexual orientation in their non-discrimination policy.
-A member of the national GLSEN board (an organization focused on supporting gay-straight alliances in schools across the country) from 2002 to 2005, he was a fervent supporter of programs promoting safe schools for all kids.
+While a volunteer on the Pride Foundation's board of directors from 1997 to 2001, he helped win the fight to get General Electric to include sexual orientation in their non-discrimination policy.
+A member of the national GLSEN board (an organization focused on supporting gay-straight alliances in schools across the country) from 2002 to 2005, he was a fervent supporter of programs promoting safe schools.